Praveenskg/codescrolls/README.md

-# 📘 CodePedia – JavaScript Notes & Blog
+# 📘 CodePedia – Notes, Blogs & CheatSheet

-This is a documentation site built using [Docusaurus 2](https://docusaurus.io/), a modern static site generator.
+This is a documentation site built using [Docusaurus 3](https://docusaurus.io/), a modern static site generator.
 It contains well-structured JavaScript notes, cheat sheets, and blogs.

 ## 🚀 Features